teb5240/Introductory-Machine-Learning-Tutorial/README.md

-# BIO-IQ-2020
+# Introductory-Machine-Learning-Tutoral

-This is the repository containing the Introductory Machine Learning Tutorial for the BIO IQ Virtual Workshop.
+This is the repository containing an Introductory Machine Learning Tutorial.
 To complete the tutorial, one must have jupyter notebook and python3 functional locally.

 # Howto: Tutorial